Did you find a sick, orphaned, or

 Please note that we have limited space, time, money, and people, so we can only admit reptiles, amphibians, opossums, and small native birds.

-While you wait, please visit Animal Help Now for Assistance and Help
+While you wait, please visit Animal Help Now for more assistance and help

 or find another wildlife rehabilitator on the TWRA permitted wildlife rehabilitators list